 About Your Teachers

-Laurel braitman, Workshop co-leader & Instructor
+Workshop Leader & Instructor

 Laurel Braitman PhD is a New York Times bestselling author, the Writer-in-Residence at Medicine & the Muse at the Stanford School of Medicine, and a Contributing Writer for Pop Up Magazine.
-Her latest TED talk has been watched by over a million people and she regularly speaks to packed audiences around the world about issues relating science, medicine and health.
+Her writing has appeared The New York Times, The Guardian, The Wall Street Journal, Wired and other publications and she regularly speaks to audiences around the world about issues relating science, medicine and health.
 She received her PhD in History, Anthropology and Science, Technology & Society from MIT and is a Senior TED Fellow.
 Her last book, Animal Madness (Simon & Schuster 2015) was a NYT bestseller, a science pick of the year everywhere from Amazon to Science Friday and has been translated into seven languages.
 Her work has been featured on the BBC, NPR, Good Morning America, and Al Jazeera.
-Her writing has appeared The New York Times, The Guardian, The Wall Street Journal, Wired and other publications.
 She's taught popular interdisciplinary courses at Harvard, MIT Smith College and elsewhere and is passionate about collaborating with musicians, physicians, filmmakers, artists and scientists.
-Laurel's next book (Simon & Schuster, forthcoming) is about medicine, family and how we die.
-She lives in Richmond CA with her dog Cedar, a fruit-bat/Akita mix who's not at all impressed by her work.
+Laurel's next book (Simon & Schuster, forthcoming) is about medicine, family, death and teenage awkwardness.